On total transitivity of graphs: Preliminaries

 Next, we prove the existence of graphs with transitivity is one more than total transitivity.
-We define a special tree, namely \emph{total complete minimum broadcast tree of order $k$} ($tcmbt_k$).
-Apart from this property, the $tcmbt_k$ possesses some important properties.
-The recursive definition of $tcmbt_k$ is as follows:
+We define a special tree, namely \emph{total transitive tree of order $k$} and we denote it $\mathcal{T}_k$.
+Apart from this property, the $\mathcal{T}_k$ possesses some important properties.
+The recursive definition of $\mathcal{T}_k$ is as follows:

-\begin{definition} A total complete minimum broadcast tree of order $k$ $(tcmbt_k)$ is defined recursively as follows: \begin{enumerate} \item The tcmbt of order $1$ $(tcmbt_k)$ is a rooted tree, whose root has degree $1$ and adjacent to a vertex of degree $1$.
+\begin{definition} The total transitive tree of order $k$, denoted as $\mathcal{T}_k$, is defined recursively as follows: \begin{enumerate} \item The total transitive tree of order $1$, denoted as $\mathcal{T}_1$, is a rooted tree, whose root has degree $1$ and adjacent to a vertex of degree $1$.